Visual Arts Curriculum

 (Semester)

-Come explore a variety of art media, applications, and techniques to create 3D art.
-Some of the projects will include clay, wood, wire, collage, paper mache, and mixed media.
-Through studying the different 3D assignments, students will learn how to create sculptures in any medium.
-Assignments will be geared toward both aesthetically pleasing projects and functional pottery.
+In this course, students discover a variety of art media, applications, and techniques to create 3D art.
+Some of the projects include clay, wood, wire, collage, papier-mache, and mixed media.
+Through studying the different 3D assignments, students learn how to create sculptures in any medium.
+Assignments are geared toward both aesthetically pleasing projects and functional pottery.
 Students are encouraged to give specific attention to craftsmanship and self-expression.

 Exploration of Ceramics

-Prerequisite: 7th and 8th grade only.
-Fundamentals of 3D Art/Ceramics.
+(Semester) For 7th & 8th grade students only.
+Prerequisite: Fundamentals of 3D Art & Ceramics.

 Fundamentals of Drawing & Painting